vue-formily/formily/README.md

 <script src="https://unpkg.com/@vue-formily/formily@latest"></script>
 ```

-This will inject a `Formily` global object, which you will use to access the various components, funtions exposed by vue-formily.
+This will inject a `VueFormily` global object, which you will use to access the various components, funtions exposed by **vue-formily**.

 If you are using native ES Modules, there is also an ES Modules compatible build: